10 R Documentation

 Make sure you read the documentation of the function, pay attention to its technical details, and understand what it does, at least intuitively.

+For instance, there are several packages that specialize in text analysis.
+For instance, a technique in text analysis, polarity score, is available in several packages.
 Then, which package and which function should we rely on?
-Before we can make a decision, we need to think about the equations and dictionaries that the polarity score functions in these two packages use.
-Do they use the same equations?
+Before we can make a decision, we need to think about the algorithms and dictionaries that the polarity score functions in these two packages use.
+What algorithms did they use?
 What dictionaries are they built upon?
-Do they use the same dictionaries?
 Can they solve the problem at hand?

 3. Package specific object classes